woossi0/suite/docs/usermanual/source/installation/linux/centos/postgis.rst

    cd /etc/yum.repos.d

 Add the OpenGeo YUM repository.
-The exact command will differ depending on whether you are using CentOS 5 or 6, and whether you are using a 32 bit installation or 64 installation.
+The exact command will differ depending on whether you are using CentOS/RHEL 5 or 6, and whether you are using a 32 bit installation or 64 installation:

 .. list-table::
    :widths: 20 80